Rob Refsnyder Player Props: Red Sox vs. Tigers

-Rob Refsnyder is available when the Boston Red Sox battle Joey Wentz and the Detroit Tigers at Comerica Park Saturday at 4:10 PM ET.
+The Boston Red Sox and Rob Refsnyder, who went 1-for-4 with two RBI last time in action, take on Matthew Boyd and the Detroit Tigers at Comerica Park, Sunday at 1:10 PM ET.

-In his most recent action (on April 8 against the Pirates) he went 0-for-1.
+In his previous game, he went 1-for-4 with two RBI against the Tigers.

 Rob Refsnyder Game Info & Props vs. the Tigers